thedatacrew/sqlserver-coding-standards/documentation/sqlstyle.guide.md

 ### Do

 - Use consistent and descriptive identifiers and names.
-- Use SQL Prompt DataCrew Formatting Style which make SQL code formatted to the standard required and easier to read.
+- Use SQL Prompt Formatting Style which make SQL code formatted to the standard required and easier to read.
 - Use Source Control, commit regularly & document your changes
 - Document your functional code blocks in Procedures and Functions but don't document change history in there, that's what source control is for.
 - Run a **Find Invalid Objects** on the database before a commit to source control.
 - Remove redundant code, don't just comment it out.
 Track the history in source control.
+- Document your columns use extened properties.

 ### Avoid

 - Creating copy's of database objects to track history, keep the database clean.
 - Don't commit a broken database to source control.
+- Using abbreviations for names.

 ## Naming conventions